erikeldridge/app-quality-cookbook/configuration/README.md

 # Configuration

-"Controlling complexity is the essence of computer programming." - Brian Kernighan
+"The central enemy of reliability is complexity" -  Geer et al.